Kanban

 Let's take a classic, relatively rigid and centrally administered planning system.
 The production control system is designed in such a way that all material requirements are planned specifically in advance.
 However, if a change in throughput now leads to a different material flow, which is also required decentrally, this restricts the company immensely.

 This is different with Kanban, a method based on the pull principle.
-As part of "pull production", the respective consumer can take the desired product directly from the supplier, who receives the order to produce it again after a previously defined kanban quantity has been used.
+As part of "pull production", the respective consumer can take the desired product directly from the supplier, who receives the order to produce it again after a previously defined Kanban quantity has been used.

 In other words, with conventional, outdated and centralized production control, a high level of stockpiling is necessary.
 This not only ties up capital, but is also associated with high storage costs and reduces a company's options for action in the event of "unforeseen" events.